Maxine Cheshire, Post reporter and columnist with ‘the guts of a cat burglar,’ dies at 90

 “Maxine Cheshire has reduced my wife to tears,” Kennedy said.
 “Listen to her,” as the first lady sobbed in the background.

 “I probably spent more time dousing fires ignited by Maxine than any other journalist except those that [Bob] Woodward and [Carl] Bernstein would ignite in 1972,” former Post editor Ben Bradlee wrote in his autobiography, “A Good Life.”
-“But she was fun to work with and awesome to watch once she sank her teeth in someone’s flank.”
+“But she was fun to work with and awesome to watch once she sank her teeth into someone’s flank.”

 A former Post managing editor, Eugene Patterson, once said Ms. Cheshire had “the guts of a cat burglar.”

+By 1965, Ms. Cheshire was writing a column of Washington insider gossip called VIP — for “very interesting people” — that was syndicated to hundreds of other newspapers.

+“I was hired to make what was a form of prostitution into journalism,” she told the Charlotte Observer in 1978.
+“I brought the standards of political reporting into society reporting.”

-In the 1970s, Ms. Cheshire revealed that government officials, including President Richard M. Nixon’s family, had kept millions of dollars in gifts from foreign governments in violation of federal law.
+She won awards in the 1970s for revealing that government officials, including President Richard M. Nixon’s family, had kept millions of dollars in gifts from foreign governments in violation of federal law.
 In 1976 and 1977, she began to question the growing Washington presence of Tongsun Park, who purported to be a Korean businessman.
-In a series of front-page stories, she and other reporters depicted a far-reaching scandal that implicated Korean intelligence services and lawmakers on Capitol Hill.
+In a series of front-page stories, she and other reporters exposed a far-reaching scandal that implicated Korean intelligence services and lawmakers on Capitol Hill.

 “The question in this town is, ‘Where does the money come from?’ ” Ms. Cheshire said in 1977.
 “When somebody starts throwing money around, you start wondering who’s paying for it all.”